 It is easier to explain what is included in cash flow from operations by showing what is not included.
 Cash flow from operations includes everything except for activities related to investments and financing.

 Cash flow from investments includes cash flows from capital expenditures, acquisition of businesses and other assets not in the ordinary course of business, and purchase or sale of investment securities (for example, a company may invest its cash in short-term bonds to earn some additional interest on cash it is not currently using).

 Cash flows from financing include transactions with equity and debt holders: capital raises, distributions to shareholders, repurchases of shares (the opposite of issuing shares), and borrowing or repaying debt.

 Now, we can circle back to cash flows from operations.
 Once again, the net income of a company does not represent its net cash for that period, for many reasons that we’ll now elaborate on.

 The cash flow from operation section typically begins with the company’s net income and adds or subtracts any items that would impact its actual cash flow.
 For example, D&A is added back to net income since that is a non-cash expense.
 Other non-cash expenses, such as stock-based compensation (when employees or executives are paid in stock instead of cash) is also added back.
 Other non-cash charges include asset impairments.

 Additionally, the cash flow from operations must adjust for all those working capital items, which include accounts receivable, prepaid expenses, accounts payable, accrued expenses, and income taxes payable.
 Essentially, the cash flow from operations section readjusts the income statement to reflect the actual cash flow for the period.

 Continue Learning in Hand-on Courses

-Master these accounting and finance concepts with hands-on finance classes in NYC.
+Master these accounting and finance concepts with hands-on finance classes or our accounting classes.
 If you're preparing, interviewing, or working as a financial analyst, attend one of our financial modeling training courses and apply these accounting techniques while building valuation models.